This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-This hearty tortellini soup is packed with Italian sausage, cheese tortellini, fresh spinach, and a flavorful broth.
-It’s rich, comforting, and ready in just 30 minutes!
+Creamy tortellini soup for one made in one pot with Italian sausage, fresh vegetables, and a flavorful broth.
+Ready in 30 minutes.

 Watch How To Make This